 - Scrub the stained wood with a brush and then rinse thoroughly with fresh water

-It’s worth noting that if your old wood is already stained or sealed, remove all the paint by using sandpaper.
-Be sure you do not over-sand the surface otherwise the wood will lose much of its desirable look and properties.
+It’s worth noting that if your old wood is already stained or sealed, remove all the paint using sandpaper.
+Be sure you do not over-sand the surface; otherwise, the wood will lose much of its desirable look and properties.

 TIP: In case the wood surface has a coat of sealant that is still in good condition, a light buffing with fine steel wool or sandpaper is all you need for preparation.